 Having said that though, the longer the loan term, the more you’ll pay in interest over the life of the loan.
-So if you’re confident of being able to repay the debt in a short time, you could also look at taking out a personal loan or line of credit.
+So if you’re confident of being able to repay the debt in a short time, you could also look at taking out a personal loan.
 Personal loans generally don’t cost as much to set up as home loans either, although you should carefully balance the set-up costs with the interest rate, as a lower interest rate will generally come out in front over the long term.

 Ultimately, the decision may depend on how much you can afford to repay.

 A good renovation will usually add considerable value to your property, so you should ensure your insurance is up to date and sufficient to cover the increased value.

 This is general advice only and doesn’t take into account your objectives, financial situation or needs.
 Conditions, fees and lending criteria apply and are available on request.